David-Pugh/OS-GreenSpace-Cardiff/README.md

 [rgdal](https://cran.r-project.org/web/packages/rgdal/rgdal.pdf) is a set of tools for reading vector-based spatial data.
 It provides bindings to the Geospatial Data Abstraction Library (GDAL) for reading, writing and converting between spatial formats.
 This library is used to open and handle the ONS Greenspace shapefile.

 ### Getting the base map
 This is fairly straightforward if you have ggmaps installed.
-Using ```get_map``` we can go get the appropriate map from an appopriate source, .e.g., to get a map of South Wales centred around Cardiff from Google Maps:
+Using ```get_map``` we can go get the appropriate map from an appropriate source, .e.g., to get a map of South Wales centred around Cardiff from Google Maps:

 ```R
 mapImage <- get_map( location = c(lon =, lat =),